saqib1707/saqib1707.github.io/index.md

 	</div>
 </div>
 <div>
 	<p>Hey there!
 I am a second year Masters student at <a href="https://jacobsschool.ucsd.edu/">UC San Diego</a>.
 I am a student researcher at the <a href="http://erl.ucsd.edu/">Existential Robotics Lab</a> within the <a href="https://contextualrobotics.ucsd.edu/">Contextual Robotics Institute</a> working under the supervision of <a href="https://natanaso.github.io/">Prof. Nikolay Atanasov</a>.
-Previously, I was an assistant researcher in the Intelligent Vision Research Dept. at <a href="https://www.hitachi.com/rd/index.html">Hitachi R&D Lab</a> in Japan, where I was advised by <a href="https://jp.linkedin.com/in/katsuyuki-nakamura-19b9bb88">Dr. Katsuyuki Nakamura</a> and Mr. Takumi Nito.
+Previously, I was an assistant researcher in the Intelligent Vision Research Dept. at <a href="https://www.hitachi.com/rd/index.html">Hitachi R&D Lab</a> in Japan, where I was advised by <a href="https://jp.linkedin.com/in/katsuyuki-nakamura-19b9bb88">Dr. Katsuyuki Nakamura</a>.
 My current research focuses on machine learning, reinforcement learning, computer vision, and robotics.</p>
 	<p>Prior to this, I graduated from <a href="https://www.iitb.ac.in/">IIT Bombay</a>, earning B.Tech in Electrical Engineering with Minor in Computer Science, and received Undergraduate Research Award 2019.
 I have also interned at <a href="https://research.samsung.com/sri-b">Samsung R&D Institute</a> (Summer 2018). </p>
 	<p><b>Email ID</b>: <a href="mailto: sazim@ucsd.edu">sazim@ucsd.edu</a></p>
 	<p><b>I am actively looking for internship / full-time positions in industry.
 If you think I may be a good fit, feel free to reach out to me!</b></p>